2015–16 North American winter: Late March blizzard

 On March 21, an area of low pressure moved ashore on the West Coast, with a limited amount of moisture available.
 Because of this precipitation was originally isolated.
 As it moved eastward on March 22 it started to intensify and as such snowfall began to become widespread.
 The storm also began to transition into an extratropical cyclone, achieving a peak of 989 mbar two times on March 23.
 Blizzard warnings were issued for areas around Denver due to the strong winds accompanying the system along with snowfall.
 Parts of Interstate 80 were shut down due to the extreme winter weather conditions.
+During the storm, Denver International Airport was shut down.
 Ahead of its cold front, thunderstorms began to fire up, prompting the National Weather Service to issue a tornado watch.
 A squall line later developed out of this as more storms began to fire up and move eastwards, with the severe weather threat shifting more to the east towards the East Coast.
 The system also brought ice accumulations from 0.25–0.75 in from the Midwest into New England.
 It then rapidly weakened and moved offshore late on March 25, dissipating the next day.